Protecting your personal data is extremely important to us.

 Disclosures of your personal data

-We never disclose information about you to any external individuals or organisations.
+We never disclose information about you to any external individuals or organisations, unless they are an event partner.

 If Limina is involved in a merger, acquisition, financing, reorganisation, bankruptcy, or sale of our assets, information about you may be shared, sold, or transferred as part of that transaction.
 We may also share information about you with current or future corporate parents, subsidiaries, or affiliates.